UMWEDU/umw-admissions-sync/_pages/leader-program.md

 Students invited to participate in the Presidential Emerging Leaders Program are encouraged to claim their space by submitting their enrollment deposit at their earliest opportunity.

-<a href="https://admissions.umw.edu/register/leadership21">The Application</a>
+<strong>The Application</strong>

-The committee invites interested candidates to provide a response to one of the following prompts:
+The committee invites interested candidates to provide a response to one of the following prompts for the <a href="https://admissions.umw.edu/register/leadership21">application</a>:
 <ul>
  	<li>Show/tell us who you are.</li>
  	<li>Who do you admire in your life and why?</li>